wlsf82/cv/README.md

 Some of my achievements at QWIC were:

 - Improvements in the test automation framework to allow for easy maintenance and readability
-- Improvements on git workflow to improve the overall team efficiency and productivity
+- Improvements on the git workflow to improve the overall team efficiency and productivity
-- Process improvements using Kanban to allow for a more steady and predictable system
+- Process improvements using Kanban to allow for a steadier and predictable system
 - Automatic version and security updates implementation using GitHub Dependabot
 - Allowing to test the frontend independent of the backend using Cypress